Position

 1. Earn a bachelor's degree in engineering.

-2. Gain experience through internships or co-op programs.
+2. Gain experience through internships.

-3. Pursue a master's degree for advanced studies.
+3. Pursue a master's degree for specialization.

 How long does it take to become a Propulsion Engineer?